AugustasV/zet/20230324163600/README.md

 # Pomodoro timer: Alternate Between Long and Short Study Sessions

 * Each hard session is reduced by 10 minutes as the study session progresses.
-* Frequent breaks ensure optimization of productivity and refreshment throughout.i
+* Frequent breaks ensure optimization of productivity and refreshment throughout.

 ## Hard Session (90 minutes)